pgadmin-org/pgadmin4/docs/en_US/code_review.rst

 **************************

-This document lists a number of standard items that will be checked during the review process for any patches submitted for inclusion in pgAdmin.
+This document lists a number of standard items that will be checked during the review process for any changes submitted for inclusion in pgAdmin.

 * Ensure all code follows the pgAdmin :doc:`coding_standards`.